SebastienBtr/vue-dashboard/README.md

 Vue.component('sidebar-header', SidebarHeader);
 ```

-Examples for these components can be found [here](https://github.com/SebastienBtr/vue-dashboard/blob/master/src/example/components).
+Examples for these components can be found [here](https://github.com/SebastienBtr/vue-dashboard/blob/master/examples/vue2-example/src/components).
 It uses [Bulma](https://bulma.io/) as a css framework.

+Complete examples can be found in `examples` folder.

 ## Found this project useful? ❤️
 If you found this project useful, then please consider giving it a [⭐️ on Github](https://github.com/SebastienBtr/vue-dashboard) and sharing it with your friends via social media.